Ste90x/microfrontends/README.md

 #### Instructions

-1. Use the "setup.bat" to install all packages and dependencies
+1. `cd client-side-include` & `setup.bat` to install all packages and dependencies

-2. Use the "start.bat" to start all servers and open up the browserpage
+2. `start.bat` after installation to start all servers and open up the browserpage

 #### Information

 ### !!!
 The main page may take a while to render everything correctly due to the servers of all frameworks that need to be started first.
+Especially Angular can take pretty long.
 Check the current status of the servers in their respective terminals. !!!

 #### Domains